 Continuous culture was performed in 2.0 L capacity (0.07m diameter, 0.50 m height) jacketed sterilized photochemostat (bubble columns) containing 1.8 L of cells suspension, continuously sparged with air (1L (L culture−1) h−1) (Fig. 9).
 Culture conditions (pH, dilution rate and illumination regime) were constantly measured and computationally controlled by a LabJack.
 Temperature was maintained at 20ºC, and pH at 7.5 by on demand injection of CO2 into the air stream entering the culture.

 Six Phillips PL-32W/840/4p white-light lamps, which provided a maximal incident irradiance of 1500 E m−2 s−1 on the reactor surface, were used as light inputs.
-Initially, the reactors were inoculated with batch-grown cells and operated on batch mode for about 3–4 d, with incident irradiance being progressively increased, until becoming close to stationary phase.
-Then, it was switched to operate on continuous mode, fresh medium being continuously fed during the light period at a flow rate of 45 mL h−1 (dilution rate (D), 0.3 d−1), with withdrawal of culture at the same rate.
-Once steady state conditions were achieved, analytical determinations were performed.
-The data presented correspond to stabilized situations, being average values of 3 determinations of each steady state.
+Initially, the reactors were inoculated with batch-grown cells and operated on batch mode for about 3–4 d, with incident irradiance being progressively increased, until reaching stationary phase.
+Then, they were switched to operate on continuous mode, fresh medium being continuously fed during the light period at a flow rate of 45 mL h−1 (dilution rate (D), 0.3 d−1 under long day conditions and 0.15 d-1 under short day conditions), with withdrawal of culture at the same rate.
+Once steady state conditions were achieved, samples were collected and analytical determinations were performed.

 In addition, instead of a sudden transition from dark to light and from light to dark, our LabJack controlled system gradually increased light until an irradiance of 1500 μE m−2 s−1 is reached simulating the natural photoperiod (Fig. 10).
 Furthermore, they are surrounded by a wooden box and a completely opaque fabric to avoid any external light input.